lucianpls/QB3/performance/performance.md

 as the second pass entropy encoding for QB3, making it even better.
 Of course this would not be fully backwards compatible, but it could be done while keeping the PNG API unchanged, so at least some applications would only need to be recompiled to take advantage of the new compression method.

-## Conclusion

-QB3 is an extremely fast lossless image compression algorithm that is able to compress natural RGB images very well, measurably better than PNG for most inputs while being forty times faster than PNG for 8 bit data.
-In addition to 8 bit data, QB3 also handles 16, 32 and 64 bit integer raster data, with multiple color bands.
-QB3 is very suitable for high bit depth images, which are increasingly used in many applications.
-QB3 is a portable, low complexity, single pass compression algorithm with no measurable memory requirements and no external dependencies, which makes it very easy to use.
-The compression rate depends very little on the input.
-It operates at roughly 10-15 clock ticks per input value for real images, being able to compress and decompress a full HD 1080P sequence of frames at 60 frames per second while using a single thread of a modern CPU.

 ## Footnotes